 Te Puni Kōkiri has been delivering the Cadetships programme since 2010.
-It is a programme that supports employers to develop, mentor, train and grow full-time permanent Māori staff in order for them to take on more senior roles within an organisation.
+It is a programme that supports employers to develop, mentor, train and grow permanent Māori staff in order for them to take on more senior roles within an organisation.

 For more information contact your nearest Te Puni Kōkiri Regional Office.

 Latest events and updates for this section are listed below.

 Working their way to the top with Cadetships

 In a smoko room in Hawkes Bay hang a series of framed staff achievements.
 Plenty more certificates have been proudly added to the walls of this Māori owned contracting firm in the past year, due to the Te Puni Kōkiri Cadetships programme.